idia640/presentations/week09/PITCHME.md

 ## Loss aversion

 *You are offered a gamble on the toss of a coin.
-If the coin shows tails, you lose $ 100.
-If the coin shows heads, you win $ 150.*
+If the coin shows tails, you lose 100 dollars.
+If the coin shows heads, you win 150 dollars.*

 <img src="images/coin-flip.png" align="center" width=“100%” height=“100%”>